128technology/docs/docs/config_ha.md

 Service routes are used to influence traffic destinations for services.
 By enabling failover on the service route, failover includes the existing sessions, eliminating the lag time previously encounterd as those sessions were re-established.

-Service route failover is not exclusive to vrrp configurations and can be configured with shared-interface failover using the same structure as shown below.

 To enable existing sessions to failover between the nodes, `enable-failover` is configured on both the service-routes `test-1_intf13_route-0` and `test-2_intf113_route-0`.
 Any generated peer service-routes will inherit this property as well.

+Service route failover is not exclusive to shared mac or vrrp configurations.
+It is configured using the structure shown below.

 ```
             service-route             test-1_intf13_route-0